-A simple test we can apply is "if you can do this for me then I will do this for you...".
-If the answer is "Yes" then an ROI is likely.
+A simple test that we can apply is "if you can do this for me, then I will do this for you...".
+If the answer is "Yes", then an ROI is likely.

 ANY DISCOUNTED OR CONCESSIONARY FEES will require approval in accordance with the Rules for Delegated Authority and an ROI must be filed.
-Delegated authority will not given unless the criteria below are satisfied.
-(Role 12 Delegated Authority Criteria).
+Delegated authority will not given, unless the criteria below are satisfied (Delegated Authority criteria in section 14 of this document).